ARMmbed/mbed-os-5-docs/docs/tutorials/testing.md

 #### Building tests

-You can build tests through mbed CLI.
-For information on using mbed CLI, please see its [documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/).
+You can build tests through Arm Mbed CLI.
+For information on using Mbed CLI, please see its [documentation](https://docs.mbed.com/docs/mbed-os-handbook/en/latest/dev_tools/cli/).

 When you build tests for a target and a toolchain, the script first discovers the available tests and then builds them in parallel.
 You can also create a "test specification" file, which our testing tools can use to run automated hardware tests.
 For more information on the test specification file, please see the documentation [here](https://github.com/ARMmbed/greentea#test-specification-json-formatted-input).